zdravkov/kendo-docs/api/wrappers/jsp/stockchart/navigator-seriesitem.md

 ### spacing `float`

-Space between points as proportion of the point width.
+Space between points as proportion of the point width.Available for column, candlestick and ohlc series.

 #### Example
     <kendo:stockChart-navigator-seriesItem spacing="spacing">